PetBite/petbite.github.io/index.md

 * ### Pet Food List Page
+Users get recommended pet food based on user's pet information and advice from the community.
+On this page, user can filter and search for different pet food.
+Then user can click on the pet food and there will be recommendations from both AI and community.

 * ### Detailed Pet Food Page
+This page provides more information about the pet food the user selects from the Pet Food List page based on AI-generated information.
+Users can also add their personal review of the pet food.

 * ### Pet Details Page
+Users can input information about their pet on this page.
+Each pet an owner registers in the app will have their own details page, and it is here where users will be able to update information or delete new pets.
+Text boxes will be available for all the different aspects of their pet, including things like name, weight, breed, etc. It is also from here that the app will gather information about the pet and determine nutritional suggestions.

 <img src="images/pet_details.png" alt="drawing" width="250"/>

 * ### Settings Page
+Users can change their profile and the application's settings (notifications, time, language, location, etc...) on this page.
+There is also a help page in case users need support for this application.

 <img src="images/settings.png" alt="drawing" width="250"/>